Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 16 Februari 2026 10.14.10 UTC
+- WIB: Senin, 16 Februari 2026 12.40.42 UTC
-- WITA: Senin, 16 Februari 2026 11.14.10 UTC
+- WITA: Senin, 16 Februari 2026 13.40.42 UTC
-- WIT: Senin, 16 Februari 2026 12.14.10 UTC
+- WIT: Senin, 16 Februari 2026 14.40.42 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: technology
+Kategori: success